KatieB5/shopping-cart-kata/README.md

 ### products.js

-- Contains the pricing dataset: an object storing all currently avialable products and the associated price for a single unit, as key-value pairs.
+Contains the pricing dataset: an object storing all currently avialable products and the associated price for a single unit, as key-value pairs.
 - New products can be added
 - Old products can be removed

 ## offers.js

-- Contains the offers dataset: an object, storing each product that currently has an offer associated with it.
+Contains the offers dataset: an object, storing each product that currently has an offer associated with it.
 Product names are keys, and the associated values are objects storing the product quantity and price.
 - New offers can be added
 - Old offers can be removed

 ### checkout.js

 Contains the checkout function.

-- Takes a array of objects as a data source, and returns the subtotal
+- Takes a array of objects as a data source, and returns the subtotal after applying any available offers

+### Data-sources folder and files
+Contains example data sources (each is an array of objects), that can be consumed by the checkout function, and were used as part of unit testing.

-### test files
+### Test folder and files

 Contains testing files for products, offerCalculator and checkout files.